IVenzon/cse15l-lab-reports/Lab-Reports/week-1-lab-report.md

 In particular, the `ls -a` command will list all the files within the directory INCLUDING all hidden filetypes.
 In Linux, files which start with a '.' are considered hidden.

 ![Image](https://i.imgur.com/GSLVcVS.png)

+Notice how many more files are listed compared to just using the normal `ls`.